Daniel Hösli: Career

 In 1980, Daniel Hösli entered training as a military pilot and subsequently became a de Havilland Vampire pilot.

 In 1983 he transitioned to the Fliegerstaffel 1 (fighter squadron 1) at Dübendorf Air Base and became an F-5 Tiger pilot.
 From 1987 to 1998, Hösli was a member of the Patrouille Suisse.

 In 1997 he transitioned to flying the F/A-18 Hornet.

 From 2001 to mid-2015, he was commander of the Patrouille Suisse, carried the radio call sign 'Tiger Zero', and coordinated the flight program of the Patrouille Suisse from the ground.
 Hösli served as the shooting controller for aviator shooting at Axalp, known as 'Fliegerdemonstration Axalp', and as the Swiss Air Force fleet chief for the F-5 Tiger fleet.

 In 2015, he was succeeded by Nils Hämmerli as Commander of the Patrouille Suisse, prior to his retirement.

 Life

-Daniel Hösli grew up in Bad Ragaz before attending middle school in Zurich.
+Daniel Hösli grew up in Bad Ragaz before attending middle school in Zürich.
 At age 17, Hösli earned a glider pilot license.

 Daniel Hösli is married and has three sons.